John Patten Story: Family

-In 1868, Story married Caroline Sherman (1848-1923) of Trenton, New Jersey.
+In 1868, Story married Caroline Sherman (1848–1923) of Trenton, New Jersey.
 They were the parents of two children, John P. Story Jr. and Caroline Sherman Story.

-John P. Story Jr. (1872-1966) was involved in the real estate and insurance businesses.
+John P. Story Jr. (1872–1966) was involved in the real estate and insurance businesses.
 He worked and lived primarily in Washington, D.C.

-Caroline Story (1870-1914) was the wife of Belgian diplomat Count Conrad De Buisseret.
+Caroline Story (1870–1914) was the wife of Belgian diplomat Count Conrad De Buisseret.
 When she died in December 1914 as the result of diphtheria contracted while working as a nurse near the front lines of World War I, her husband was serving as Minister to Russia in Petrograd.
 According to contemporary newspaper accounts, General Story's health declined rapidly after learning of his daughter's death in Belgium, and he died soon afterwards.

 Legacy

+In 1887 he became a member of the Massachusetts Society of the Cincinnati by right of descent from Lieutenant Colonel John Story of the Continental Army.
 Story was the author of 1894's Elements of Elastic Strength of Guns.
 This technical work was used for several years as a textbook at the Artillery School.
 The Army's Fort Story, now Joint Expeditionary Base Fort Story, was named for Story.
 A U.S. Army mine planting ship, USAMP General John P. Story, was launched in 1919 and was named in Story's honor.
 The ship was later rechristened USCGC Acacia, and was used by the United States Lighthouse Service and United States Coast Guard until it was sunk during World War II.